p0sel0k/evolved.lua/ROADMAP.md

 - every chunk can hold has_on_assign/has_on_insert/has_on_remove tags
 - rename alive/empty to is_alive/is_empty
 - optimize batch operations for cases with moving entities to empty chunks
-- don't create empty exclude_set in execution every time when it's not exist
 - should we clear chunk's components by on_insert tag callback?